 9. Don’t try to represent yourself

-Crash victims who represent themselves after car accidents tend to accept financial settlements too early and for too low a sum.
+Car accident victims who represent themselves after car accidents tend to accept settlement offers too early and for too low a sum.
 This can have unfortunate consequences.
 For example, sometimes injuries arising from the accident (such as spinal cord or neurological damage) are diagnosed weeks or months after the incident.
 If you accept a settlement too early, you could preclude yourself from receiving compensation for injuries identified later.
 A Massachusetts car accident attorney can help you preserve your rights and receive the full compensation that you deserve.

 While many newer vehicles have side airbags, some older model vehicles do not.
 Because of the potential damage to protective door and window structures in these accidents, vehicle occupants in this kind of impact often suffer significant, if not catastrophic, injuries.
 Many of these incidents occur at intersections and are the result of a driver’s failure to yield at a stop sign or other traffic control light.

-There’s often more to a car accident that meets the eye.
+There’s often more to an automobile accident than meets the eye.
 A rear-end accident might seem to be caused by an inattentive driver, but in reality was caused by faulty brakes.
 A head-on collision might raise the specter of drunk driving, but a malfunctioning steering wheel might be the real issue.